Parki0/correct-questions/README.md

 so if you ask the questions the right way you would help a lot of people.

-## Try to answer some quetions yourself.
+## Try to answer some questions yourself.

 It will help you understand how to ask quetions better,
 because you will see what's actually work and what's not.